-The Camera Operator (Film, Television or Video)’s Guide For Emigrating to Australia
+For a Camera Operator (Film, Television or Video) Emigrating to Australia

 Welcome to our guide on the Australian skills assessment process for a Camera Operator (Film, Television or Video).
 Before we examine the skills required to be recognised as a Camera Operator (Film, Television or Video) it may be helpful to explain that the skills assessment is the first step of the emigration process.
 The skills Assessment of a Camera Operator (Film, Television or Video) determines their eligibility to emigrate and the visa options available.
 Ultimately, it will affect their employment opportunities once they are in Australia.